JakeBram/HumanFactors/README.md

 The second way to install the library is to find it on their website or other sources, download and manually drag it to the Arduino/libraries folder

-If none of this worked, that actually happened to me We should preinstall C++, VS code and find the extension "PlatformIO IDE" Here's the link https://marketplace.visualstudio.com/items?itemName=platformio.platformio-ide After that, we need to open a new project, assign what type of board used and find the library on their page in "Libraries" At the bottom we can we see a check mark and arrow
+If none of this worked, that actually happened to me We should preinstall C++, VS code and find the extensions WSL and "PlatformIO IDE" Here's the link https://marketplace.visualstudio.com/items?itemName=platformio.platformio-ide After that, we need to open a new project, assign what type of board used and find the library on their page in "Libraries" At the bottom we can we see a check mark and arrow